eastgenomics/STP_Rotation-IGV/README.md

    6a.
 Clicking the `Get URL` button against each file 6b.
 Clicking the `Bulk URLs` tab at the top

- Now we have IGV and URLs prepared, we can load the data into IGV:
+ Now we have both IGV and data URLs prepared, we can load the data into IGV:

   1. In your IGV browser tab, click `Tracks > URL`
   2. Paste the URL for a bam, vcf, or bed file into `Track URL`
-  3. If loading a bam or vcf file, then also paste the associated index file (bai or vcf.gz.tbi) URL into `Index URL`
+  3. If loading a bam or vcf file, then also paste the associated index file (.bai or vcf.gz.tbi) URL into `Index URL`
   4. Click OK

 At this stage you have loaded data into IGV and should be able to begin exploring the data.
 For this session we will want to load the bam + bai, and the vcf.gz + vcf.gz.tbi before continuing.
 This will allow us to view the sequencing data (from the bam file) and the variant calls (from the vcf file) together.